Civil RightsEducationHistory

 Elizabeth Eckford waiting for the bus accompanied by L.C.
 Bates during the Little Rock Central High School desegregation crisis, September 4, 1957.

 In 2018, Eckford released a book for young readers, The Worst First Day: Bullied while Desegregating Central High, co-authored with Dr. Eurydice Stanley and Grace Stanley and featuring artwork by Rachel Gibson.
-Later that year, the Elizabeth Eckford Commemorative Bench was dedicated at the corner of Park and 16th streets, and she received the Community Truth Teller Award from the Arkansas Community Institute.
+Later that year, the Elizabeth Eckford Commemorative Bench was dedicated at the corner of Park and 16th Streets, and she received the Community Truth Teller Award from the Arkansas Community Institute.

 Related posts